 APIs are quickly expanding the threat surface for most organizations.
 F5's latest research shows that on average, deployed APIs significantly out number apps.
-And this number tends to increase with company size, so if an organization expects to grow they should expect API proliferation, for example organizations with revenue between \$200 million and \$1 billion reported having an average of 235 apps but almost 500 (499) APIs.
-Historically organizations have deployed API gateways as a valuable layer of protection, handling elements of API security.
+And this number tends to increase with company size, so if an organization expects to grow they should expect API proliferation, for example organizations with revenue between \$200 million and \$1 billion reported having an average of 235 apps but almost 500 (499) APIs.1 Historically organizations have deployed API gateways as a valuable layer of protection, handling elements of API security.
 This included versioning and publishing, schema validation, monitoring, connectivity and routing, access, authentication, and rate-limiting.
 In F5's latest State of Application Strategy Report for 2024, 95% of respondents reported that their organization uses an API gateway.
 However, this is simply the first step and bare minimum when it comes to API security.
 Organizations need to treat API security more comprehensively, just as they do their core web applications.
 There are core elements of API security that organizations should be prioritizing when it comes to their application security stack.
 This includes technology and services that can provide continuous API visibility and discovery from early on in the development life-cycle and throughout production.
 Relying on securely developed and well-documented APIs with schema enforcement functionality (Positive Security) is critical, but only part of the equation.
-Organizations need capabilities to constantly learn, map and test their APIs including those that may have been forgotten, or they do not own and aren't documented, across all communication paths of an application.
-API discovery and testing maps API landscapes from source code and production, revealing inventory gaps, shadow APIs, abandoned 'zombie' APIs to block, and legitimate APIs needing governance-ensuring accurate inventory and oversight for effective security.
+Organizations need capabilities to constantly learn and map APIs that may have been forgotten, or they do not own and aren't documented, across all communication paths of an application.
+Discovery technology allows organizations to map their entire API landscape, directly from the source (code repositories) and in production exposing discrepancies in inventory and behavior including unknown or shadow APIs, abandoned or zombie APIs that can be blocked, as well as any unknown "good" APIs that should be considered for governance, providing greater oversight and inventory accuracy.

 Knowing an API exists and having access control capabilities are two critical pieces to the API security puzzle.
-In the F5® 2022 State of Application Strategy Report, 68% of respondents ranked authentication and authorization as the most valuable components of API security.
+In the F5[®] 2022 State of Application Strategy Report, 68% of respondents ranked authentication and authorization as the most valuable components of API security.
 Not far behind was behavioral analysis and anomaly detection to monitor APIs in production (runtime), identifying and alerting on abnormal behavior and potential abuse, since there are ways to bypass authentication and authorization.
 Being able to track API behavior over time should include API request analysis and time series anomaly detection to build baseline behavioral attributes that can be used to identify anomalies in API request rates, errors, latency, throughput, and more.
 With this functionality, an alerting element is critical to raise issues when unexpected spikes or drops occur, unique traffic patterns are present, or abnormal API requests are detected.